intelligence38000/android-docs/src/pages/navigation/overview/user-location.md

 products:
   - Navigation SDK
   - Navigation UI SDK
+tag: fundamentals
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
   - "import AppropriateImage from '../../../components/appropriate-image'"
+  - "import Note from '@mapbox/dr-ui/note';"
+  - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

 Navigation applications often use the user's current location as the `origin` when requesting a route.
 With the Navigation SDK, this is done using the `LocationEngine` class.

-The Navigation SDK will create a default `LocationEngine` with `LocationEngineProvider#getBestLocationEngine` and if an engine is not passed and a default `LocationEngineRequest` with parameters suitable for navigation if a request is not passed before navigation is started.
+By default, the Navigation SDK will use the best location engine available and display the user's location with the default styles described below.
+This guide walks through how to customize both the style of the user location icon and the location engine.

+{{<Note title="More on LocationEngine" imageComponent={<BookImage size="60" />}>}}
-For detailed instructions on how to use `LocationEngine`, [see the `LocationEngine` documentation](https://docs.mapbox.com/android/core/overview/#locationengine).
+For more details on how `LocationEngine` works, [see the `LocationEngine` documentation](https://docs.mapbox.com/android/core/overview/#locationengine).
+{{</Note>}}

 ## Navigation UI SDK